-In 2012, the AIHA Board of Directors approved the creation of a research strategy as part of the Envisioned Future initiative.
-This strategy would form the cornerstone of the development of an organization-wide, cohesive, purposed, and prioritized program of work.
-With this realignment strategy, the Association could shift to a more driven focus that would be integrated into various organization efforts.
+In 2012, the AIHA Board of Directors approved creating a research strategy as part of the Envisioned Future initiative.
+This strategy would form the cornerstone of developing an organization-wide, cohesive, purposed, and prioritized program of work.
+With this realignment strategy, the Association could shift to a more driven focus that professionals would integrate into various organization efforts.
 Four dimensions to this strategy have been put into place:

-- Research – conducting ongoing member and market needs assessments, commissioning projects in applied research to develop tools and translate basic science, and anticipating future IH needs through futures scanning and in-depth research
+- Research – conducting ongoing member and market needs assessments, commissioning projects in applied research to develop tools and translate basic science, and anticipating future IH/OEHS needs through futures scanning and in-depth research

 - Development – instituting an annual process to prioritize and invest in a portfolio of projects to create, revitalize, and repurpose Association knowledge

 - Evaluation – guiding a continuous review and management of AIHA content and outcomes